Umajin/vscode-umajin-lang/README.md

 - Scopes folding and brackets jumping

-- Running the project (use "Run and Debug")
+- Running the project (use menu "Run -> Run without Debugging")

+- Debugging of Umajin using Embedded Intrusive Debugger in the JIT engine (use menu "Run -> Start Debugging")

 - Simulation of all supported platforms and JIT/AOT compilation modes